 - Has complex needs for managing and storing highly sensitive data, and you don’t want to delegate too much of this responsibility to your staff.

 - Is already highly comfortable with the Microsoft Office productivity tools (Word, Excel, PowerPoint, etc.)

 G Suite can also deliver what you need for these same concerns, but your organization might have to spend more time, energy, or money on licensing and configuring the right tools to supplement the platform’s baseline features.

 Our Aldrich Technology Advisors most often recommend Microsoft 365 for nonprofits.
 The comprehensive, inclusive platform has a full range of solutions for the nonprofits’ unique needs.
 It is a one-stop-shop solution that can easily manage sensitive data and provide a familiar user experience for employees.

 Determining the needs and priorities for your organization is no small task.
-Our technology team is offering free consultations and assessments for nonprofits looking to implement a collaborative cloud platform.
+Our technology team is available for consultations at no charge for nonprofits looking to implement a collaborative cloud platform.
 We’ll help you identify specific challenges and evaluate options to make sure you are set up for success.
 For additional information, please contact your Aldrich Technology Advisor.